2. Provide ACT test scores if under age 21. Take the UVU assessment test if needed for English and math placement

 4. Meet with your academic advisor

-NOTE: If you are taking 6 or less credits and not taking English or math, you may register without assessment or orientation.
+NOTE: Non-degree seeking students taking 6 or less credits may register without assessment or orientation.

 What if I've completed the steps above, but the computer won't let me register?